-"Have your candy apple the easy way - diced up into bite sized pieces then topped with caramel sauce, white chocolate, and crumbled Heath candy bars."
+Have your candy apple the easy way: served as dessert nachos with cut apples drizzled with caramel sauce, white chocolate, and crumbled Heath candy bars.

 So, I’m sure you can imagine how intimidating a sticky and top heavy fruit balanced on the end of a tiny stick would be for someone like me.
-Seriously, I can’t be the only one here who’s dubious about this highly questionable design for a snack food.
+In fact, I’m pretty sure I’m not the only one here who’s pretty dubious about this highly questionable design for a snack food.

-The only time I can really enjoy a candy apple is when I’m alone, with the candy apple is securely stuck to a plate, making it easy for me to cut off bite-sized pieces.
+The only time I can really enjoy a candy apple is when I’m alone, with the candy apple securely stuck to a plate, making it easy for me to cut off bite-sized pieces.
 It’s also best if I find a comfy spot on the floor while I eat, since I apparently have poor luck with chairs.
 I am wielding a knife, after all; don’t want to tempt fate.

 But all hope is not lost!